kac5a/k5_documents/README.md

 Only job bosses can access and edit the templates, that is shown in the demo video.

 You can also change colors and texts if you scroll down in the config.

+## Server side document creation

+You can call the `k5_documents:createServerDocument` server event with a single data parameter.
+This will create a copy to the specified document and give it to the players "My Documents" table.

+### Example to add a vehicle purchase document:

+    TriggerServerEvent('k5_documents:createServerDocument', {
+        name = "Vehicle Purchase Document",
+        description = "This is an official purchase document", fields = {
+            {
+                name = "Firstname",
+                value = result.firstname
+            },
+            {
+                name = "Lastname",
+                value = result.lastname
+            },
+            {
+                name = "Vehicle Type",
+                value = GetDisplayNameFromVehicleModel(GetHashKey(vehicleData.model))
+            },
+            {
+                name = "Plate Number",
+                value = generatedPlate
+            }
+        },
+        infoName = "INFORMATION",
+        infoValue = "This vehicle was purchased by ".. result.firstname .. " " .. result.lastname .. ".\nThis paper is an official document that proves the original owner of the vehicle.",
+        isCopy = true ,
+        issuer = {
+            firstname = "Simeon",
+            lastname = "Yetarian",
+            birthDate = "1954.
+05. 26.",
+            jobName = "Dealership Owner"
+        }
+    })

+### More information can be found in the `server.lua` file.

 ## ⚛ React